codycook96/CPLC/README.md

 + Creating a converter compatible with industry PLC file types when Terms and Conditions allow [[Converter](#Converter)]

-[1] All information about the IEC-61131-3 is being accessed second hand through *IEC 61131-3: Programming Industrial Automation Systems: Concepts and Programming Languages, Requirements for Programming Systems, Decision-Making Aids* by Karl-Heinz John and Michael Tiegelkamp
+[1] This program as of this time does not officially conform to IEC 61131-3 and has not been through any form of conformity assessment.
+All information about IEC-61131-3 is being accessed second hand through *IEC 61131-3: Programming Industrial Automation Systems: Concepts and Programming Languages, Requirements for Programming Systems, Decision-Making Aids* by Karl-Heinz John and Michael Tiegelkamp

 ## Roadmap